 A.R.T.S.® is defining a new kind of "beautiful" in roses, an internal beauty: resilience, disease-resistance, drought tolerance, heat/cold tolerance, soil and nutrient adaptability.

 A.R.T.S.® awarded rose introductions are beautiful because they are ecologically-responsible as well as gorgeous to look at.
 They require minimal input of resources for maximum output of performance in the landscape.

-A.R.T.S.® evaluations will be the new standard for evaluating all landscape plants in the future.
+A.R.T.S.® evaluations set a new standard for evaluating landscape plants in the future.

 A.R.T.S.® was formed in late 2012 and the first roses to be officially evaluated by the program were planted in the Spring of 2014.
 Our first set of regional winning roses was announced in May 2017.
-Data collection continues yearly and new winners will be announced each Spring.
+Data collection continues yearly and new winners are announced each Spring.